Components for Internet Access Rules

 See Manage Notification Pages.

-Sets of web security settings grouped into profiles control the following aspects of security for internet traffic:
+Sets of security security settings grouped into profiles control the following aspects of security for internet traffic:

 File inspection detects threats using Cisco Advanced Malware Protection and Cisco Secure Malware Analytics.